browningTech/Malaria-Risk-Model-for-the-Mediterranean-in-Antiquity/README.md

 # Malaria-Risk-Model-for-the-Mediterranean-in-Antiquity
 This repository contains **examples** of code used in development of the Malaria Risk Model for the Mediterranean in Antiquity.
 The model and its development are described in:

-**Daniel C Browning Jr, "A Malaria Risk Model for the Mediterranean in Antiquity Based on the Historical *Carta della Malaria dell’Italia*," *The Journal of Maps* (forthcoming).**
+**Daniel C Browning Jr, "A Malaria Risk Model for the Mediterranean in Antiquity Based on the Historical *Carta della Malaria dell’Italia*," *Journal of Maps* (forthcoming).**

 All code examples assume use with ArcGIS Pro 3 (run in the Python window) with established layers.